appgate/conkolla/security.md

+<script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>
 # AppGate password handling
 The password is a secret and needs proper protection.
-Conkolla provides different methods and handlers to deal with the security of.
+Conkolla provides different methods and handlers to deal with the security of the password.
+The current implementation does handle the password only meaning we encrypt and decrypt the plain text password, the enc/decryption is either local, done by the KMS.
+Envelope encryption is not yet supported but might be added later.
+Envelope encryption has the property to encrypt the DEK (Data Encryption Key) which is generated locally.
+The secret will then be enc/decrypted locally only.
+Hence the external KMS would never be able to decrypt the secret but only the DEK.

 This is a dedicated page from the [conkolla documentation](./README.md).

 ## Overview
 - The password is only used by conkolla while logging in a connection and exists only in memory.
 After the login the plain-text password is deleted.